csl-622/KML/wiki-stack-KML-Downloader/README.md

-# Wikipedia and Stackoverfow KML Downloader
+# Wikipedia and Stackexchange KML Downloader
-These programs dowload data for any asked topic from wikipedia and stackoverflow and then finally saves it in KML format.
+These programs dowload data for any asked topic from wikipedia and stackexchange and then finally saves it in KML format.

 ## wiki_KML_downloader.py
 Downloads data from wkipedia and then coverts it into KML.